 The main activities conducted in the framework of the HIV Prevention program are:

-Community education RVCP is currently performing HIV education sessions in primary schools and in non-schooling youth of the Huye District.
+Community education: RVCP is currently performing HIV education sessions in primary schools and in non-schooling youth of the Huye District.
 RVCP has established 8 Anti-AIDS youth clubs providing them education about reproductive health and family planning.
 HIV teaching sessions are also addressed to the LLCCM orphans during holiday time.
 The teaching program consists of a module which is developed in a series of education sessions.
-The module comprises anatomy and physiology of the genitals, modes of HIV transmission, symptoms, prevention methods, HIV virus and AIDS, opportunistic infections, voluntary testing, treatment and care of people living with HIV/AIDS, culture and sex related taboo topics, gender and HIV/AIDS, reproductive health and family planning.
+The module is comprised of anatomy and physiology of the genitals, modes of HIV transmission, symptoms, prevention methods, HIV virus and AIDS, opportunistic infections, voluntary testing, treatment and care of people living with HIV/AIDS, culture and taboo sex related topics, gender and HIV/AIDS, reproductive health and family planning.

-The overall goal of these sessions is to educate the members as well as strengthening their self-esteem to make them able to become peer-educators in their community so that they can spread the received knowledge and commitment on HIV/AIDS.
-Income generating projects with Youth clubs Poverty and low income have always been pointed out to be the main factors that induce young people to engage in unhealthy sexual behaviors.
-It is therefore obvious that the issue of income needs to be adressed if people are to embrace life promoting behaviors.
+The overall goal of these sessions is to educate the members as well as strengthen their self-esteem to make them able to become peer-educators in their community so that they can spread the received knowledge and commitment on HIV/AIDS.
+Income generating projects with Youth clubs, poverty, and low income have always been pointed out to be the main factors that induce young people to engage in unhealthy sexual behaviors.
+It is therefore obvious that the issue of income needs to be addressed if people are to embrace life promoting behaviors.
 It is in this framework that RVCP helps the youth clubs to start income generating projects and provides them with advices to increase their production.
-The projects usually involve growing crops, keeping animals, handcraft and entertainment.
+The projects usually involve growing crops, keeping animals, handcraft, and entertainment.

 Joining the Global Campaign against HIV/AIDS Rwanda Village Concept Project joins national and international campaigns to fight against HIV/AIDS including the World AIDS Day (WAD) and the International Candle Light Memorial.